Adelaide Travel Guide

 McLaren Vale, Clare Valley & Victor Harbor

 McLaren Vale produces wonderful Shiraz, Grenache and Cabernet Sauvignon as well as successfully embracing Spanish and Italian varieties as well.
 Some are Vermentino, Sangiovese, Tempranillo, Fiano, Mouvedre, Nero d’Avola, Aglianico, Montepulciano and Zinfandel.
 With 74 cellar doors you will need more than one visit!

 The Clare Valley is an hour and a half from Adelaide.
 It is a picturesque valley with loads of history.
 The region has over 40 wineries and most have wonderful charm.
 It is an area where wine, food, art and history go hand in hand.

 Clare Valley is Australia’s “Riesling Capital” so it is not surprising they have a “Riesling Trail” which is 35 kilometers of walking and riding trails from Auburn to Clare.
 The Clare Valley Winemakers were the first in Australia to invent the screw cap for Riesling bottles!

-- Visit Victor Harbor
+- Free time in Victor Harbor

-- Explore McLaren Vale
+- Explore McLaren Vale at your leisure

 - Visit Gungellan Hotel